shudd3r/skeletons/README.md

 Entire script that uses this library might look like attached [example-skeleton](example/example-skeleton) file.

 ##### Scripting features:
-- Template placeholders can be chosen by skeleton creators.
+- Template placeholders are chosen by skeleton creators.
-- Each placeholder is assigned to `Replacement` abstraction that manages validation, providing & resolving placeholder's (default) value.
+- Each placeholder is assigned to `Replacement` abstraction that manages user input, validation and resolving placeholder's (default) value.
 - Replacement may also provide subtypes for defined placeholder (e.g. escaped slashes for `{namespace}`).
 - `GenericReplacement` for simple replacements and fluent builder interface for easier instantiation.
 - Placeholders for `{original.content}` with optional default mockup value.